EducationMoney.com Homepage

 INFORMATION CONTACTS:

-Regional or Local Office: Designated Community Planning and Development staff in each HUD Field Office.
-HUD Field Offices are listed in Appendix IV of the Catalog.
+Regional or Local Office: None.
+Designated Community Planning and Development staff in HUD Headquarters and in local field offices as listed in Appendix IV of the Catalog.

 EXAMPLES OF FUNDED PROJECTS: